-For each of the four areas of concern, we sought validated public health datasets on subgroups known to be vulnerable to health and injury disparities,[4] particularly groups reflected in the diverse composition of the Pacific Northwest region,[5] WA state, and Seattle/King County communities.
-The CDC data was by far the most accessible and useful but had very limited ability to examine intersectional subcategories such as age group and conventional racial identifications, expanded gender or language/ethnicity classifications,[6] and rapidly lost power owing to small numbers when narrowing from national to state groupings.
-The recently published Big Cities Health Coalition open access data platform from Drexel University provided data only for urban communities, omitting significant groups such as indigenous populations and important subsets of injury such as traumatic brain injury (TBI) and falls in older adults.[7]
+Overall, the CDC data were by far the most accessible and useful but had very limited ability to examine intersectional subcategories such as age group, multiple racial identifications, expanded gender, or language/ethnicity classifications,[6] and rapidly lost power owing to small numbers when narrowing from national to state groupings.
+The recently published Big Cities Health Coalition open access data platform from Drexel University provided data only for urban communities, omitting significant groups such as indigenous populations and important subsets of injury such as traumatic brain injury (TBI) and falls in older adults, all three essential interest groups in our work.[7]
 Likewise, the Social Determinants of Health Database maintained by the Agency for Healthcare Research and Quality provides fascinating data at a county-by-county level but fails to distinguish regions within counties.
 Seattle/King County is an important example, in which relative poverty and risk of injury and violence are well known to be aggregated in South King County.[8]
+For these reasons, the Big Cities Health Coalition database and the Social Determinants of Health Database were not used in developing this report.